HISKP-LQCD/chroma-test-run/README.markdown

 The `LW_TREE_GAUGEACT` needs another parameter `u0`.
 I have copied the value from Tom's script.
 I haven't understood what this value is for, though.

-### Clover Coefficient

-The clover coefficient is just copied from Tom's script.
-Is that the numerical value that we want to use?

 ### Action Approximation